Erovia/corner/content/posts/testing.md

 ### How?

-It's actually quite easy, but assumes you are familiar with `git` and how its branching works at the basic level.
+It's actually quite easy, but assuming you are familiar with `git` and how its branching works at the basic level.

 There are also multiple ways to do this (as is usual with `git`), this is just my workflow